 Coyotes pick Shane Doan’s son Josh in 2nd round of NHL draft

-ARIZONA (AP) - Four years after Shane Doan hung up his skates, the Arizona Coyotes added his oldest son to the organization.

-The Coyotes took Josh Doan with the 37th pick in the NHL draft on Saturday, bringing in a player homegrown in the Valley to the franchise his father was the face of for two decades.
+One of the faces of the Arizona Coyotes for two decades, Doan is part of their front office now, and only Friday night saw the draft list whittling down to the point he knew it was possible Josh would be their pick.
+It happened early in the second round Saturday when the Coyotes took Josh Doan with the 37th pick, bringing in a prospect homegrown in the Valley.

+"Today was a day he’s worked a long time and hard for," said Shane Doan, who’s now Arizona’s chief hockey development officer.
+"It’s surreal that it happened to be the Coyotes.
+He deserves every single bit of everything he’s getting today and so proud of him."

 Shane Doan played 20 seasons in Arizona before retiring in 2017.
-His No. 19 hangs in the rafters as one of the few numbers retired by the Coyotes.
+His No. 19 hangs in the rafters as one of the few numbers retired by the Coyotes, who were used to having his children around.

+"Just kind of being around the rink my whole life as a kid, it just makes it that much sweeter and cooler," Josh said.

 MAILLOUX APOLOGIZES